Skip to main content

 The Tennessee MEP support process follows three phases:

-Phase 1 — Explore & Evaluate: Structured gap assessment aligned to IATF 16949 clauses and core tools requirements.
+Phase 1 — Explore and Evaluate.
+Structured gap assessment aligned to IATF 16949 clauses and core tools requirements.
 Clear picture of what is needed before you commit to anything.

-Phase 2 — Build & Implement: Clause-by-clause system alignment, core tools implementation (APQP, PPAP, FMEA, MSA, SPC), procedure development, internal audit preparation, and management review facilitation.
+Phase 2 — Build and Implement.
+Clause-by-clause system alignment, core tools implementation (APQP, PPAP, FMEA, MSA, SPC), procedure development, internal audit preparation, and management review facilitation.

-Phase 3 — Maintain & Recertify: Independent internal audits, corrective action validation, surveillance audit prep, and on-site support during external certification audits.
+Phase 3 — Maintain and Recertify.
+Independent internal audits, corrective action validation, surveillance audit prep, and on-site support during external certification audits.

 There are two separate cost buckets — your third-party registrar fees and Tennessee MEP consultant fees.
 They are independent of each other.

-Most Tennessee manufacturers complete the process in 12 to 24 months.
+Most Tennessee manufacturers complete the process in twelve to twenty-four months.
 Companies that already hold ISO 9001 and have core tools experience move faster.
-Manufacturers starting without an existing QMS typically need 18 to 24 months.
+Manufacturers starting without an existing QMS typically need eighteen to twenty-four months.
 Tennessee MEP will give you a realistic projection based on your current state.

-Typical milestone sequence: Gap Analysis → Core Tools Assessment → Process Mapping → Docs & Procedures → Internal Audit → Registrar Audit → Audit Remediation.
+Typical milestone sequence: Gap Analysis → Core Tools Assessment → Process Mapping → Docs and Procedures → Internal Audit → Registrar Audit → Audit Remediation.

 Ready to Get Started?